About The Site

 For some examples of hyperthymesia, click the video below.

-The Eagleman Laboratory at Baylor College of Medicine is investigating hyperthymesia.
+The Eagleman Laboratory is investigating hyperthymesia.
 Some evidence suggests that spatial sequence synesthesia - associating overlearned sequences with spatial locations - may be related to superior memory.
 However, the exact cause is still unknown - due in part to the relative infrequency of hyperthymesia in the general population.
 We are seeking more individuals who experience this phenomenon to further elucidate the causes and nature of hyperthymesia.

 If you think you might have hyperthymesia, please take our test by clicking on the button below.
 It will only take about 30 minutes in total.
 Thank you in advance for your participation and contribution to science.